Lemonjai/gallery/README.md

 * Ability to get messages from people whom are interested

 * Ability to store their designs and acts as portfolio for them

+# Logs Dec 4 2016

+* Add the styling for the index page for most view, newest and most shared

+* Add the carrierwave gem and implement it

+* Add the styling for the cards

+* Add the CRUD for posting

+* Add the devise gem

+* Add the navbar and footer